 For more information about our Sunday School program, please contact the church office or contact our Assistant Sunday School Superintendents, Rick Wiebe @ 204.332.9290 or Brenda Giesbrecht @ 204.325.7406

 Our junior youth is open to all teens attending grades 7-8.
-We meet every Tuesday evening throughout the school year (Sept-June) from 7:00-9:00pm.
+We meet Tuesday evenings throughout the school year (Sept-June) from 7:00-9:00pm.
 It is our desire to challenge the youth to grow spiritually while building into their lives through friendship and instruction.

 At both groups we have a mix of Bible studies, praise and worship, small group discussions, service opportunities and mission outreaches.
-Please check out our schedule for up to date information for our upcoming youth events.
-For more information please contact our youth pastor, Eli Klassen.
+Please check out our website for more information.

 We are blessed to have a large number of young adults attend Bethel for our church services and many also are a part of our young adults group.
 This group meets once every other week to study the Bible together, discuss issues of life and faith while growing in friendship with one another.
 The group also is involved in service opportunities where we can impact others through practical ways by serving in such ministries as Central Station, Faith Mission, Winkler Bible Camp, Siloam Mission, etc.